Shr3y8s/ShreyasFitnessWeb-FirebaseENHANCED/docs/02-implementation/nutrition-hub-implementation-status.md

   - Real-time calculation from meal data
   - Only visible for `macro_tracking` approach
   - Color-coded progress indicators
+  - Consistent iconography (BicepsFlexed for protein, Wheat for carbs, Beef for fats)
+  - Confetti celebration when all goals met
 - **Data Source:** Calculated from daily log + `clientPlans/{userId}/nutritionProtocol/macroTracking`

 ### 6. **Approach Display** ✅